Leadership Thought #454 – Be Careful About Taking On Too Much

 Leaders must avoid taking on too much.

-It is always advisable to do a few things well rather than doing too many things in an okay or mediocre fashion.
+It is always advisable to do a few things well rather than too many in an okay or mediocre fashion.
 Activity is never a good substitute for results.
 We are defined not just by what we do, but by what we achieve and how this aligns with what we truly value.
 Be careful about taking on too much and losing sight of what is most important in the process.

 Related articles